meroton/docs/docs/improved-chroot-in-buildbarn/integrating-mountat.md

 https://github.com/buildbarn/bb-remote-execution/issues/115
 § Proof of Concept Patch

+This will not be submitted to the code, but serves as a good demonstration of the problem.

 ## Second best-effort: use new 'mountat' but hack unmounting through absolute paths

 Through [implementing mountat] ([in golang])